SmartViewHub/.github/profile/README.md

 💡 No API Keys Required: Utilizes free and publicly accessible APIs (Open-Meteo and OpenStreetMap’s Nominatim).

-🌐 Fully Client-Side: Built purely with HTML—no frameworks, servers, or databases.
+🌐 Fully Client-Side: Built purely with HTML and embedded CSS/JavaScript—no frameworks, servers, or databases.

 🧰 Tools and Technologies
-HTML.
+HTML with embedded CSS/JavaScript.

 Open-Meteo for weather data.